Dual-stream attention-guided learning for weakly supervised whole slide image classification: Discussion

 The proposed DSAGL framework demonstrates several strengths in the context of weakly supervised WSI classification.
-By introducing a dual-branch architecture, the model effectively bridges the supervision gap between bag-level labels and instance-level learning.
-The alternating training strategy facilitates bidirectional knowledge transfer between the teacher and student branches, enhancing semantic consistency and training stability.
-Furthermore, the integration of a mamba-based encoder enables efficient modeling of long-range dependencies across image patches while maintaining linear computational complexity.
-Experimental results across multiple datasets confirm that DSAGL outperforms state-of-the-art MIL methods, particularly in terms of instance-level precision and boundary localization accuracy.
+By introducing a dual-stream architecture, the model effectively bridges the supervision gap between bag-level and instance-level learning.
+The alternating training strategy facilitates bidirectional knowledge transfer between the teacher and student streams, enhancing prediction consistency and training stability.
+In addition, the integration of a Mamba-based encoder enables efficient modeling of long-range dependencies across image patches while maintaining linear computational complexity.
+Experimental results across multiple datasets confirm that DSAGL consistently outperforms state-of-the-art MIL approaches, particularly in terms of instance-level precision and boundary localization accuracy.

-Nevertheless, some limitations remain.
-First, in scenarios with highly imbalanced patch distributions or extremely sparse positive regions, the pseudo labels generated by the teacher branch may be noisy during the early stages of training, potentially affecting the convergence of the student branch.
-Second, the current Mamba encoder treats patch sequences as one-dimensional inputs, which may fail to capture essential two-dimensional spatial structures and anatomical priors inherent in histopathological images.
-Third, DSAGL does not explicitly model pseudo-label uncertainty, which could reduce robustness in regions with ambiguous or noisy annotations.
+Moreover, the visualization analysis further validates the interpretability of DSAGL.
+The attention heatmaps generated by the dual-stream architecture are well aligned with diagnostic lesion regions annotated by pathologists, demonstrating that the model effectively captures clinically meaningful morphological patterns.
+This spatial correspondence between attention responses and pathological structures enhances model transparency and provides intuitive evidence for its potential to assist pathologists in clinical diagnosis and decision support.